 Men in their forties or older often meet each other, same age and same colony (the indian english word for urban locality or neighborhood) during the morning for various exercises meant to improve mental and physical health.

-Here, in this small park of Ashok Vihar, these men are chanting a mantra to Krishna just after completing 5 minutes of laughter Yoga that I could hear from my balcony, triggering my curiosity.
+Here, in this small park of Ashok Vihar, these men are chanting a mantra to Krishna just after completing 5 minutes of laughter Yoga that I could hear from my balcony, which triggered my curiosity and made me come.

-They will say then goodbye to each other and take leave until the next morning.
+They will say then goodbye to each other and take leave until the next morning for the same ritual.

-Built on what used to be the Yamuna floodplains, an important natural buffer more and more threatened, the Yamuna park is a lively area built under the noisy ring road, north of the city.
+Built on what used to be the Yamuna floodplains, an important natural buffer zone increasingly encroached upon, the Yamuna park is a lively area built under the noisy ring road, north of the city.

 The place stills provides calm and soothing sights, where people from the nearby tibetan refugee colony of Majnu ka Tilla come to exercise and meditate every morning.